-See more about the Northern Lights in Iceland >
+See my tips for the Northern Lights in Iceland

 Northern Norway is perfect for seeing the Northern Lights.
 Although you can also see it, for example, in the fjords to the south and even from Oslo.
 Though it will be more on the horizon, instead of directly above you.
 The light is at its strongest in the north of Norway, according to satellite images.

-See more about the Northern Lights in Norway >
+See tips for the Northern Lights in Norway

 Finnish Lapland is a good location to see the dancing lights.
 It can be admired in almost all places in this part of Finland, but the northern part is the best.
 This is because it falls directly under the Northern Lights belt.
 In other words, where most activity can be seen.
 Good locations are Levi, Rovaniemi and Kakslautanen.
 Make sure to look outside the villages to avoid light pollution.

-See more about the Northern Lights in Finnish Lapland >
+See my tips for the Northern Lights in Finnish Lapland

 Large parts of Canada are also ideal for viewing the aurora.
 This applies to both Eastern Canada and well-known Western Canada.
 Again, you should not be bothered by clouds to be able to see it properly.
 And this location is becoming more and more popular in winter.
 Makes sense, because this is the best place for Americans to see it.
 And why not for you, while you go skiing here, as well as discover the rugged nature.